nataliagodoyst/nat/README.md

 - Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/your-plugin-id/`.

 ## Improve code quality with eslint (optional)
 - [ESLint](https://eslint.org/) is a tool that analyzes your code to quickly find problems.
 You can run ESLint against your plugin to find common bugs and ways to improve your code.
-- To use eslint with this project, make sure to install eslint from terminal:
+- All dependencies are provided in `package.json`.
+Install them and run:
+  - `npm install`
-  - `npm install -g eslint`
+  - `npm run lint`
-- To use eslint to analyze this project use this command:
-  - `eslint main.ts`
-  - eslint will then create a report with suggestions for code improvement by file and line number.
+- ESLint will then create a report with suggestions for code improvement by file and line number.
-- If your source code is in a folder, such as `src`, you can use eslint with this command to analyze all files in that folder:
+- If your source code is in a folder, such as `src`, you can analyze all files in that folder with:
   - `eslint .\src\`

+## Running tests

+- [Jest](https://jestjs.io/) is set up with [ts-jest](https://kulshekhar.github.io/ts-jest/) for TypeScript unit tests.
+- After installing dependencies you can run the test suite with:
+  - `npm test`

 ## Funding URL